pmagtulis/foi-ph-scraper/README.md

 2. We put all scraped information in a single data frame for processing through pandas.

-3. We made some initial analysis while the project is constantly **evolving and being developed.**

-4. Raw scraped files are then saved into CSV format.
+3. Raw scraped files are then saved into CSV format.

 # Definition of terms